RT Carinae: Observational history

 In 1898 it was announced that Louisa D. Wells had discovered that the star's brightness varies.
 The initial variable star designation given was R Carinae, but that name was eventually given to a different star.
 It appears with its current name, RT Carinae, in Annie Jump Cannon's 1907 work, Second Catalogue of Variable Stars.
 It is catalogued as an irregular variable star, but a number of possible pulsation periods have been detected.
 Analysis from observations over 40 years give variations with periods of 201 and 448 days, with other studies suggesting periods of 100 and 1,400 days.

+Characteristics

+RT Carinae is a red supergiant with a spectral type given in the General Catalogue of Variable Stars as M2Ia-0, suggesting the star is a hypergiant or an extremely luminous supergiant.
+It has been defined as a standard star for the MK spectral classification of M2+ Iab, which suggests the star to be an intermediate-luminosity supergiant.

+The star has a temperature of 3,625 K and a radius about 1,090 times that of the Sun, with an estimated luminosity 130,000 times that of the Sun.
+It is close to the open cluster Trumpler 15, but is not thought to be a member.
+It appears to be surrounded by a dusty nebula, possibly material ejected from the star itself.